ElToro1966/datacleaning/README.md

 * mean()
 * std()

-We also want to include the variables we added above:
+We also want to include the variables we added when getting the activities and subjects, as well as a column showing where the data originated from (for traceability):
 * subject
 * activity
 * originaldataset